mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

   <p style="padding-bottom: 7px"></p>

-## Add Some Sliders
+## Use Your Sliders
 Want to make the computer voice especially creepy?
-Use the slider buttons to change the pitch and rate of the voice.
+Use the slider buttons in the coding to change the pitch and rate of the voice.

 Each time the user moves these sliders, the slider bars assign a numerical value for their new position.
 When the user moves the slider to the left, it assigns a lower number, and to the right, it assigns a higher number.